sunithan29/embedded_security_in_C/README.md

 * The C implementation focuses on resource constraints and portability.
 It comprises a server and client entities.
 It provides portability files, that can be used to port the client/server entity to any device and/or OS.

+You can read more about the project [here](https://sunithan29.github.io/hyde/blog/iot-post/)